Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 ### Names of global variables

 It is strongly recommended to avoid defining any global variables.
-However, as soon as a global variable is necessary, its name should be prefixed by the name of a class or a package where it is defined followed with *_my*.
+However, as soon as a global variable is necessary, its name should be prefixed by the name of a class or a package where it is defined followed with <i>_my</i>.

 See the following examples: